Status and phase

 About

-Participants will be enrolled and randomized to either the ketorolac (treatment) group or placebo group to be given every 6 hours during the first five hospital days.
+Participants will be enrolled and randomized to either the ketorolac (treatment) group or the SOC group.
+Patients randomized to the ketorolac group will receive ketorolac every 6 hours for up to five days during the perioperative period; patients discharged prior to completing the five-day regimen will complete the remainder of treatment with oral ketorolac.
 Pain and opioid use will be measured daily during the five-day treatment period.
 Opioid use will be measured and functional response to pain surveys will be obtained at discharge, 2 weeks, 6 weeks, 3 months, and 6 months after injury.

-Researchers will compare ketorolac (treatment) versus saline (placebo) to see if ketorolac reduces chronic opioid use and improves the functional response to pain.
+Researchers will compare patients receiving ketorolac (treatment) plus SOC versus those receiving SOC alone to determine if ketorolac reduces chronic opioid use and improves the functional response to pain.

 Full description

-Background: Post-traumatic pain (PTP) can be difficult to control in polytrauma patients.
+Background: Post-traumatic pain (PTP) can be difficult to control in orthopaedic trauma patients, particularly those with multiple injuries.
 Currently, opioids serve as the cornerstone for pain management despite their potential for complications including chronic use.
-Given this, it is not surprising that new-onset opioid abuse is a leading cause of complications following polytrauma and can be a limiting factor in delaying and/or safely resuming pre-injury responsibilities.
+Given this, it is not surprising that new-onset opioid abuse is a leading cause of complications following orthopaedic trauma and can be a limiting factor in delaying and/or safely resuming pre-injury responsibilities.
 Changes in pain management are needed to help military personnel and civilians expeditiously and safely return to their pre-injury duty.
 Early short-term scheduled ketorolac treatment has been shown to decrease acute pain and short and mid-term opioid use but whether this translates into decreased chronic opioid use is unknown.

 Hypothesis/Objective: This study attempts to determine whether an early scheduled short-term course of ketorolac treatment has a sustained impact by decreasing chronic opioid use.
 The study will also investigate whether this treatment improves function and resilience as well as whether early pain control and/or the functional response to pain mediate (i.e. are responsible for / explain) the effect of the ketorolac intervention on chronic opioid use.